Parametric solutions of turbulent incompressible flows in OpenFOAM via the proper generalised decomposition: Numerical experiments

 Qualitative comparisons of the pressure field and the turbulent viscosity for different values of the parameter $\mu$ are presented in figure~\ref{fig:hump-pressure-2D} and~\ref{fig:hump-viscosity-2D}, respectively.
 Using eight computed modes, the PGD approximation is able to accurately approximate localised variations in the flow pattern, throughout the interval $\I$.

-In addition, table~\ref{tab:reattach-2D} confirms the accuracy of the PGD approximation by quantitatively comparing the estimated location of the reattachment point with respect to the position computed using the full order \texttt{simpleFoam} solver with SA turbulence model.
-The reduced model with eight computed modes provides errors below $0.2\%$.
+In addition, the accuracy of the PGD-ROM is evaluated by quantitatively comparing quantities of engineering interest with the reference values provided by the OpenFOAM full order solver.
+Table~\ref{tab:reattach-2D} reports the estimated position of the reattachment point using the reduced model and the corresponding value obtained using the full order \texttt{simpleFoam} solver with SA turbulence model.
+For the three values of the parameter $\mu$ reported, the online evaluations of the PGD-ROM with eight computed modes provide errors in the quantity of interest below $0.2\%$.
+The results show excellent agreement with the reference solution confirming the accuracy of the PGD approximation, even for the computation of surrogate models of relevant physical quantities.

 Finally, figure~\ref{fig:hump-Cf-2D} and~\ref{fig:hump-Cp-2D} report the skin friction coefficient and the pressure coefficient, respectively.
 Both figures focus on the area after the jet and compare the PGD approximation using different number of modes with the full order solution.
-More precisely, the PGD approximations based on the boundary condition modes, i.e. $n {=} 2$, provide results qualitatively comparable with the full order solution, whereas perfect agreement is achieved using eight computed modes ($n {=} 10$).
+First, it is worth noting that the PGD results based on the boundary condition modes, i.e. $n {=} 2$, provide approximations for the two quantities of interest which are qualitatively comparable with the full order solution.
+Introducing eight computed modes ($n {=} 10$), the resulting PGD-based surrogate models for the skin friction coefficient and the pressure coefficient show perfect agreement with the full order solutions, confirming the capability of the proposed approach to construct accurate parametric representations of quantities of interest.